jmew/selenium-bootcamp/README.md

     except TimeoutException:
         raise NoSuchElementException("Matcher: '{}' Key: '{}' not found!".format(str(matcher), str(key)))

+The waitUntil function takes in: driver - the driver you are currently using timeout - the amount of seconds it should wait for (ex, 30) matcher - how you are locating the element (ex By.ID) key - the attribute you are using to look for the element (ex, "userId")

-It will wait for the element to be visible.
+When you use "waitUntil", it will wait for the element to be visible for the timeout length in seconds.
 And if it cannot find the element, it will print a nice error explaining which element could not be found.

 #####Challenge: